Seattle City Council Districts

-Find out which district you live in by clicking on the 2015 Council District Interactive Map and entering your address in the King County's lookup tool.
+Find out which district you live in by entering your address in the King County's lookup tool.

-Find out what district you live in at the 2015 Council District Interactive Map.
+Find out what district you live in at the King County Lookup Tool.

 More information about the 2015 primary and general elections will be available online or by calling King County Elections by phone 206.296.8683(VOTE).
 Information for prospective candidates can be found HERE.

 - All nine Councilmember seats will be up for election and the transition will occur during that city election